Arden-Feldt/KlotsaLab/README.md

-This is the code that creates custom shapes in hoomd simulations.

-GSD_name_to_id.py
-camera_set.py
-final_frame_id_lock.py
-typeID_changer.py
+The repo of work I've done for KlotsaGroup as an Undergrad Researcher.

+Project aims to create visualisations that come together in particle simulations.